tiffcj/moc-chatbot/README.md

 ## About

-Facebook messenger chatbot that allows user to interact with reminders.
+Reminders Chatbot is a Facebook Messenger chatbot that allows user to interact with reminders.

+While the app itself is deployed onto Heroku, the chatbot app isn't public on facebook.
+If you wish to test the chatbot, please [email me](mailto:tiffanycjiang@gmail.com) and I can add you to the list of test users.
+The chatbot can be tested by going to either one of these links:

 [Facebook page link](https://www.facebook.com/Reminders-Chatbot-851797061662098)